roman-milk/roman-milk.github.io/bareback-in-my-fertile-mother.md

- ****** Bareback In My Fertile Mother ****** byGotBacon© "Bill.
+===

+"Bill.
 Let's not go to fast tonight.
 OK.
 I don't want to rush into something I'm not ready for.
 I had a nice time tonight.
 Let's just kiss and call it a night."

  "OK.
 I don't want to rush you either.
 I'll let you set the pace.
 I had a great time tonight and I want to go out again.
 Can we do that?"